knight6700/Real-Time-Order-Status-Case-study/mentorshipPlan.md

 I would delegate tasks that:
 1. Have clear requirements and acceptance criteria
 2. Are appropriately scoped for their skill level

+## KP's Plan:

+- We use the Definition of Done (DoD) not just as a quality gate, but as a foundation for how we measure team performance.
+By ensuring every story meets our agreed-upon DoD—including peer-reviewed code, passing tests, integration, and acceptance—we create a consistent baseline for tracking actual progress.
+This clarity allows us to measure **velocity** accurately (how much value the team delivers per sprint) and align it with **capacity** (how much the team can realistically take on).
+Together, these metrics help us plan smarter, deliver predictably, and continuously improve our development flow.